IWC Schaffhausen Museum

 Media

-The site of the IWC headquarters in Schaffhausen was once home to the orchard of the Allerheiligen Monastery.
-Between 1874 and 1875, a factory building designed by architect G. Meyer was constructed in the garden, which is situated directly on the Rhine.
-The new building was commissioned by the American watchmaker Florentine Ariosto Jones.
-His pioneering spirit led to the founding of the first watch manufacture in northeastern Switzerland.
-In 1993, on the occasion of its 125th anniversary, the company opened its doors to visitors for the first time.
-Since then, the works of art created by the watchmakers of Schaffhausen have been on display at the IWC Museum, where they can be viewed up close and admired.
-The watch museum, housed in a historic building, was the first of its kind in Switzerland.
-More than 230 carefully selected exhibits bear witness to a manufacturer that, from the very beginning, made a name for itself through exceptional reliability and a distinctive, universally appealing design.
+In 1993, the company opened its doors to visitors for the first time to mark its 125th anniversary.
+Since then, visitors have been able to view and admire the works of art created by the watchmakers of Schaffhausen up close at the IWC Museum.
+Housed in a historic building, the watch museum was the first of its kind in Switzerland.
+More than 230 carefully selected exhibits bear witness to a manufacturer that, from the very beginning, has made a name for itself through exceptional reliability and a distinctive, universally appealing design.